VictoriaUsman/Multiple-Sources-DBT-Dagster/README.md

 **Resource cleanup**
 MongoDB clients are closed in `finally` blocks regardless of whether extraction succeeds.

+**Retry with exponential backoff**
+A `_retry_with_backoff()` helper in `assets.py` retries transient failures up to 3 times with exponential backoff (`base_delay * 2^(attempt-1)`) plus random jitter to prevent thundering-herd when multiple cities fail at the same time.
+HTTP 429 and 5xx responses are raised as `_RetryableError` and retried; 4xx client errors are not.
+The S3 upload is also retried on `BotoCoreClientError`.
+The Kafka consumer retries Snowflake `DatabaseError` (connection dropped) with the same backoff pattern but does not retry `ProgrammingError` (schema mismatch — won't fix itself).

+**Rate limiting**
+`weather_snapshots` sleeps `WEATHER_API_RATE_LIMIT_DELAY` seconds (default `0.5s`, configurable via env) between city requests to stay within WeatherAPI rate limits. `apiTos3.py` uses a `requests.Session` with a `urllib3.Retry` adapter that handles 429 responses automatically, including the required backoff before re-attempting.

+**boto3 adaptive retry**
+`apiTos3.py` configures the S3 client with `Config(retries={'max_attempts': 3, 'mode': 'adaptive'})` — boto3's adaptive mode backs off on throttling and adjusts retry timing based on observed error rates, which is safer than a fixed retry count.

 **dbt source tests**
 `sources.yml` enforces `not_null` on every key column across all three source tables and `unique` on `STARTUP_CITIES.CITY` — data quality violations fail the dbt run before bad data reaches Silver.